 Field work will start here very soon at Swans Trail Farms and it is one of my favorite times of year.
 Although snow is still falling I cannot wait for the next couple months to start.
 Spring represents a new beginning to a new year for our farm and lets face it we are all looking forward to a new beginning this year.
 The weather is traditionally cool in the morning and heats up through the day.
 It’s a time when we start up the equipment and get our fields ready.
 I have been working the same fields since I was 10 years old.
 It’s a fun challenging process that if done right we will have an abundance of pumpkins, apples, sweet corn and strawberries.

-We drove home from the parent teacher conference and my dad did not say much and I was not about to ask anything.
+We drove home from the parent teacher conference.
+My dad did not say much and I was not about to ask anything.
 As we approached the farm the old farm truck kept driving past the barns down the road to the place Mick had made a home.
 I will never forget what my dad said about that dog, “You had an alright conference.
-This dog has not left this spot for days, it most be a good dog.”
-Mick jumped in the back of the truck and made the short trip to his new home that afternoon.
+This dog has not left this spot for days, it most be a good dog.”.
+After that, Mick jumped in the back of the truck.
+We made the short trip to his new home that afternoon.

 My dad was right, Mick was a great dog.
-It took a couple weeks of whole unpasteurized milk straight from the cow to clear up his skin and filled out nicely once he got some food in him.
+It took a couple weeks of whole unpasteurized milk straight from the cow to clear up his skin.
+Then, filled out nicely once he got some food in him.
 He quickly became my shadow here at Swans Trail Farms, everywhere I went he went with me.
 His favorite spot was in a seat of a tractor.
 I would spend hours going up and down fields with him by my side.
 He would give me company on all those long days that felt would never end to a young kid.
-The times that he was not on the tractor he would be at the edge of the field watching and waiting for me to be done, just like he did when we first met.
+The times that he was not on the tractor he would be at the edge of the field.
+He is watching and waiting for me to be done, just like he did when we first met.

 Mick died when I was in my early twenties.
 He was a great dog and still have not had a dog that could compare to Mick.
-I know it sounds funny but I think the reason I enjoy spring and the fields so much was because that of the mangy dog and the memories I had with him.
+I know it sounds funny right?
+But I think the reason I enjoy spring and the fields so much was because that of the mangy dog.
+Moreover, the memories I had with him.
 There is truly nothing like a good farm dog.